Legend of the Demon Cat

-Legend of the Demon Cat (妖猫传 (妖貓傳, Yāomāo chuán)) is a 2017 Xianxia fantasy mystery film co-written and directed by Chen Kaige, based on the Japanese novel series by Baku Yumemakura.
-A Chinese-Japanese-Hong Kong co-production, the film released in December 22, 2017 in China.
+Legend of the Demon Cat (妖猫传 (妖貓傳, Yāomāo chuán)) is a Chinese-Japanese fantasy mystery film directed by Chen Kaige, based on the Japanese novel series by Baku Yumemakura.
+The film, a surreal reimagining of the tragic romance between Emperor Xuanzong and Lady Yang, stars Huang Xuan as Bai Letian and Shota Sometani as Kūkai, who form an investigative partnership to uncover the truth behind the legendary consort’s death during the An Lushan Rebellion against the Tang dynasty.
+It premiered in China on December 22, 2017.